Jaime-Barillas/otech-notes/src/y2s2/csci4060u/02-multicore-hardware.md

 ### SIMD vs. MIMD

 SIMD:
++ Single instruction stream, multiple data streams.
-+ Exploit Data level parallelism.
++ Data level parallelism can be exploited.

 MIMD:
++ Multiple instruction streams, multiple data streams.
-+ Exploit Thread level parallelism.
++ Thread level parallelism can be exploited.
 + Relatively low cost to build due to the use of the same processors as those found in single processor machines.
 + More flexible than SIMD.
   - Can simulate other architectures.
 + Two main sub-categories of MIMD: